emqx/cloud-docs/en_US/connect_to_deployments/openhab.md

 ## Connect over TLS/SSL Port

-This section describes how to connect a openhab client to MQTT broker over TLS/SSL port.
+This section describes how to connect an openhab client to MQTT broker over TLS/SSL port.

 - Fill in the broker address, port, username, and password (if they exist).
 - Enable `Secure Connection`.